msaroff/bbCodeWebEx/README.md

 ## Acknowledgements
 #### Francesco Lodolo \[:flod]
 Wrote the program [bbCodeXtra](https://addons.mozilla.org/en-US/firefox/addon/bbcodextra/), (dead link) which (with his permission) this program hews to as closely as possible.
-(Released under MPL 1.1)
+(Released under Mozilla Public License 1.1)

 Additionally, I am using the internatinal language codes he maintained for bbCodeXtra, as well as an almost direct copy of the code he used to generate lists.